howardbaek/insidethetv/content/authors/admin/_index.md

 - Visitors
 ---

-Howard Baik is a 3rd Year Statistics major at University of British Columbia (UBC), with a concentration in Computer Science
+Howard Baik is an undergraduate at University of Washington.